ethersphere/bee-docs/docs/access-the-swarm/upload-and-download.md

 id: upload-and-download
 ---

-When you upload your files to the swarm, they are split into 4kb chunks and then distributed to nodes in the network that are responsible for storing and serving these parts of your content.
-Each chunk has a *postage stamp* stuck to it which attaches a value in gBZZ to that chunk which you agree to burn when buying the batch.
-This signifies to storage nodes that this data is important, and supposed to be retained in the *DISC*.
+When you upload your files to the Swarm, they are split into 4kb chunks and then distributed to nodes in the network that are responsible for storing and serving these parts of your content.
+Each chunk has a *postage stamp* stuck to it which attaches a value in gBZZ to that chunk which you agree to *burn* when buying the batch.
+This signifies to storage nodes that this data is important, and supposed to be retained in the Distributable Immutable Store of Chunks *(DISC)*.

 ## Overview